 The RealTraps Diffuser is 24 inches wide by 48 inches high by 6 inches deep and weighs 26 pounds [Metric: 61 x 122 x 15 cm, 12 kg].
 It is available in either Far or Near versions, depending on the listener's proximity.
 The Far version has diffusion wells 6 inches deep, and is recommended when the diffuser is at least six feet away from the listener's ears.
 For smaller rooms where the listener is closer, the Near model is more appropriate.
 The Near model has wells 3 inches deep, and the bass trap portion is correspondingly thicker as shown in the drawings above.
 We can optionally build near style diffusers with a total depth of 3 inches when a thinner profile is needed.

-RealTraps Diffusers are available in wheat, gray, and black frame colors, with either white or black vanes and wells.
+RealTraps Diffusers are available in wheat or black frame colors, with either white or black vanes and wells.
 Please specify which frame and vane / well color combination you prefer when ordering.

 In the overall scheme of acoustic treatment, diffusion is more like icing on the cake compared to the staples of absorption and bass trapping.
 However, good diffusion can add a nice sense of spaciousness not possible with absorption alone.
 Diffusion also avoids comb filtering and flutter echo, but without reducing the room's ambience as does absorption.